-In January 2006, the state Departments of Education in NH, RI and VT convened panels of educators to participate in the standard-setting process for NECAP grades 3 through 8.
-For more detailed information on standard setting see the NECAP Standard Setting Report located on the Department of Education website of each state.
+In January 2006, the state Departments of Education in NH, RI, and VT convened panels of educators to participate in the standard-setting process for NECAP grades 3 through 8 in reading, mathematics, and writing.
+For more detailed information on standard setting see the 2005 NECAP Standard Setting Report located on the Department of Education website of each state.

 In January 2008, the state Departments of Education in NH, RI, and VT convened panels of educators to participate in the standard setting process for NECAP grade 11.
-The NECAP Standard Setting Report - Grade 11 is available on the Department of Education website for each of the original NECAP states.
+The 2007 NECAP Standard Setting Report - Grade 11 is available on the Department of Education website for each of the original NECAP states.